 A unified family court is user-friendly and accessible to everyone, including the large numbers of self-represented litigants in the family justice system.
 The unified family court model results in increased court efficiency; more coordinated and effective decision-making; and cost savings for clients, attorneys and the court system.

 The American Bar Association has recommended since 1994 that all jurisdictions establish unified family courts.
 In addition, the National Council of Juvenile and Family Court Judges and the Association of Family and Conciliation Courts advocate for the creation of unified family courts.
 Yet, many states have not adopted this model.

-Professor Barbara A. Babb, the founder and director of the Sayra and Neil Meyerhoff Center for Families, Children and the Courts (CFCC), was an early proponent of unified family courts and continues to be a leading scholar and advocate for an interdisciplinary model of a unified family court.
+Professor Emerita Barbara A. Babb, the founding director of the Sayra and Neil Meyerhoff Center for Families, Children and the Courts (CFCC), was an early proponent of unified family courts and continues to be a leading scholar and advocate for an interdisciplinary model of a unified family court.